kire9613/KTH_master_thesis/TEAM3_README.md

 - length_of_memory_list: how many map instances to store.
 This value in essence means that you will remember length_of_memory_list*number_of_lidar_scans_until_publish rotations from the lidar scan.
 Set to 1 if no noise.

-- occupied_space_threshold: the lowest value for what gets rated as a certain obstacle in the obstacle map depending on how many times a point was detected by the Lidar(made up of all the map instances).
+- occupied_space_threshold: the lowest value for what gets rated as a certain obstacle in the obstacle map (made up of all the map instances).
 0 to 9 means all readings from the scan will be used as the confidence gets updated with 10 as incremental steps.
 0-9 should be used if number_of_lidar_scans_until_publish = 1

 - car_radius_in_meters: the radious of the car in meters, can be changed to higher values to give more clerence for when driving around obstacles and from wals